arijitcodes/micro-blog/README.md

 ## Tips

+1. To setup this project in your local directory, set up the config.php properly.

-To use the 'Password Reset' and 'User EMail Verification in Registration' make the following changes :
+2. To use the 'Password Reset' and 'User EMail Verification in Registration' make the following changes :

    Change the website for the Password Reset Link to your own website where you are hosting the app in 'VERIFICATION EMAIL' Section of /forgot/forgotpassword.php and /registration.php.